Seferovic8/political-biases-bosnian-news/README.md

 The trained model files are large and are therefore not included directly in the repository.

+For most installations, only the Logistic Regression artifacts are recommended.
+LogReg runs efficiently on a CPU and provides much faster inference.
+BERTić requires PyTorch and Transformers, benefits strongly from a GPU, uses substantially more memory, and may be slow in CPU-only environments.

 Install the additional machine learning dependencies:

 ```bash